Green belt (United Kingdom): England

 The total area of green belt land in England since 2003 was as follows:

 As well as any underlying re-designations, changes in green belt area are explained in part by alterations in land designation by local authorities, and may also be influenced by improvements with measurement associated with digital mapping.
 Note that from 2006, estimates exclude the area of Green Belt land in New Forest DC and Test Valley BC (47,300 hectares) which were designated as New Forest National Park in 2005.

+In July 2024 the Labour government announced plans to prioritise building on "poor quality and ugly areas" within England's green belt, including brownfield sites, which it termed the "grey belt".
+When the policy was introduced in December 2024, the definition was extended to include previously undeveloped land that did not strongly contribute to green belt purposes.
+There is a degree of subjectivity, as there is no standard approach to the Green Belt Reviews that determine a location’s contribution to green belt purposes.
+A first series of planning approvals on previously undeveloped Green Belt land followed in the weeks after the Grey Belt concept was adopted into the NPPF.

 Wales

 Wales has one green belt, between the cities of Cardiff and Newport.

 Northern Ireland

 Northern Ireland has 30 green belt areas, accounting for approximately 226,600 hectares, about 16 percent of its total area.